How to Get Back on Track After an Upsetting Failure

 To paraphrase J. K. Rowling, you only escape failing if you escape living altogether.
 Because in every attempt to learn something or to do something out of your comfort zone means risking to make a mistake.
 Only when you are at peace with the presence and necessity of this risk, you are then ready to learn and actually live.

 Accept your responsibility without beating yourself up.
-You took a part at what happened to you so some of it was due to your activity or passivity.
-But don't put too much on your shoulders too, as there are always external factors that don't depend on you.
+You took part in what happened to you so some of it was due to your activity or passivity.
+But don't put too much on your shoulders at the same time, as there are always external factors that don't depend on you.
 Learn your part and envision yourself handling it in another way in the future.